-If the weather permits, choose an outdoor, sidewalk table.
+If the weather permits, choose a table outdoors.
 Order a Negroni, Aperol Spritz, or a glass of wine.
-Watch as the world goes by, marvel at how fashionable Italian women can navigate cobblestoned streets in stiletto heels, or fill a few pages in your travel journal.
+Watch as the world goes by, marvel at how fashionable Italian women can navigate cobblestone streets in stiletto heels, or fill a few pages in your travel journal.

 Experience La Passeggiatta

-La Passeggiatta is the Italian tradition of walking.
-Or to be more exact, strolling.
-It’s an evening promenade of sorts, taken as day turns into dusk (usually anytime between 5:00 p.m. and 8:00 p.m.) that marks the end of the workday.
-On weekends, La Passeggiatta is an opportunity to spend time with family and to dress to impress.
+La passeggiatta is the Italian tradition of walking or, to be more exact, strolling.
+It’s an evening promenade of sorts, taken as day turns into dusk, and marking the end of the workday (usually anytime between 5:00 p.m. and 8:00 p.m.)
+On weekends, the passeggiatta is an opportunity to spend time with family and to dress to impress.
 It’s about seeing friends and neighbors, sharing gossip, and getting a little fresh air before dinner.

-For travelers, La Passeggiatta, is simply an enjoyable way to do a little sightseeing and fit in with the locals.
+For travelers, the passeggiatta, is simply an enjoyable way to do a little sightseeing and fit in with the locals.
 Rather than rushing from one landmark to the next, take your time strolling down a main avenue and observing your surroundings.